 They has composite flowers made up of a wide, bright yellow central disk surrounded by short, petal-like white to pinkish flat rays.
 They use pollination, but also self-fertilize.
 “The flower has an outer ring of pistillate white ray flowers and a central disc of numerous bisexual yellow florets.”
 (Friends of the Wild Flower Garden)

 Their leaves are alternate and typically lanceolate in shape and coarsely toothed, although less so on the upper stem.
 Their central stem is slightly hairy.
 They can grow anywhere from 1 to 3-1/2 feet tall.

 Fleabane prefers full sun and dry conditions, but can do well in mesic, clay or gravel; alkaline soil and partial shade.
 It is considered a pioneer species because it is often one of the first native plants returning to a disturbed or a restored ecological site and can often out-compete non-native weed species.

-The Common and the Daisy Fleabane are the host plants for the Lynx Flower Moth (Schinia lynx) which can be found in Wisconsin and throughout most of the states west of the Rocky Mountains.
+The Common and the Daisy Fleabane are the host plants for the Lynx Flower Moth (Schinia lynx) which can be found in Wisconsin and throughout most of the states east of the Rocky Mountains.
 They are pollinated by a variety of bees and flies.
 Wasps, small butterflies and other insects also nectar on these plants.